spacetelescope/STScI-STIPS/docs/using_stips/catalogue_formats.rst

     If you use the STIPS Scene Module to create your observation scenes, then created catalogues will already be in supported formats (specifically the Phoenix format for stars and the BC95 format for galaxies).
-Alternately, if you create new STIPS catalogues by editing existing catalogues then, as long as you keep to the existing format any created catalogues should work.
+Alternately, if you create new STIPS catalogues by editing existing catalogues, then, as long as you keep to the existing format,any created catalogues should work.

 General Formatting
 ------------------